Back to Reference

 Here's a detailed introduction to the Request for Information document and its benefits.
 Find out how RFIs work, why businesses should use them, and how to create one.

 Nobody buys an expensive gadget without first asking around as to who stocks these products and getting reviews from previous customers.
-In a procurement process, this action is known as the Request for Information (RFI) and it sets businesses up for collaborative success.
+In a procurement process, this action is known as the Request for Information (RFI), and it sets businesses up for collaborative success, especially as studies show the pandemic is accelerating the automation of procurement for 45% of organizations.

 Keep reading as we explore everything you need to know about Requests for Information, including how they work, their benefits, and use cases.